bihor/fp_fractionslider/Documentation/ChangeLog/Index.rst

 0.5.0       Settings sortOrder, limit, listId and showId added.
 Slide-list-action added.

             Bugfixing: CDATA removed (TYPO3 8 doesn´t like it - TYPO3 7 needs it sometimes).
-0.5.1       {settings.more.*} and additional-Flexforms added.
+0.5.4       {settings.more.*} and additional-Flexforms added.
+            Slide preview to the page layout view added.
 ==========  =======================================================================================